YahooArchive/samoa/README.md

 cd samoa
 mvn -P<variant> package # where variant is "storm" or "s4"

-mvn -Pstorm package # e.g., to get the Storm version
+mvn -Ps4 package # e.g., to get the s4 version
 ```

 The deployable jars for SAMOA will be in `target/SAMOA-<variant>-<version>.jar`.
-For example, for Storm `target/SAMOA-Storm-0.0.1.jar`.
+For example, for S4 `target/SAMOA-S4-0.0.1.jar`.

 ## Documentation